jcornaz/impacted/README.md

 [![Build](https://img.shields.io/github/workflow/status/jcornaz/impacted/build)](https://github.com/jcornaz/impacted/actions)

-2d collision test for game-development in rust
+2d collision test for game-development in rust (with optional integration and example for bevy)

 This provides a low-level "narrow-phase" collision-detection logic, with some integration for the [bevy] game engine (behind feature flag).